 Consolidating debt within your home loan, can this be done?

-Consolidating debt into your home loan is a common action many home owners exercise.
+Consolidating debt into your home loan is a common action many homeowners exercise.
 This is achieved by increasing the total home loan amount utilising the surplus funds achieved to payout your debts giving some relief from the high interest rates and high monthly repayments as seen on personal loans and credit cards.
-For some it easier to focus on one repayment instead of multiple repayments being debited over different dates.
-If you reach this point you need to take a step back and think are the current debts in place really needed and are there any ways of eliminating them without having to refinance your home loan although if needed and done correctly this can in many help you to be able to manage your finances much easier.
+For some, it is easier to focus on one repayment instead of multiple repayments being debited over different dates.
+If you reach this point you need to take a step back and think “Are the current debts in place really needed and are there any ways of eliminating them without having to refinance your home loan?”
+When done correctly, refinancing your home loan can help you be able to manage your finances much easier.

 To be in a position to consolidate your personal debts into your home loan you will need to have equity available and be able to demonstrate you can service the loan with the lender.
 You will have the ability to go to 80% LVR without LMI or in some cases up to 90% LVR with LMI, if you are in this territory it is important to talk with a mortgage broker as not all lenders will be favourable to this and it may not be the most suitable option which your broker will be able to research and explain to you.

 What do the banks look at when refinancing?